rhdtownsend/gyre/doc/source/ref-guide/input-files/osc-params.rst

 ======================

-The :nml_g:`osc` namelist group defines oscillation parameters; the input file can contain one or more, but only the last (matching) one is used.
+The :nml_g:`osc` namelist group defines oscillation parameters; the input file can contain one or more, but only the last (tag-matching) one is used.
 Allowable parameters are:

 :nml_n:`inner_bound` (default :nml_v:`'REGULAR'`)